-Observe that for a sequence $(\tn)_{n\in \bN}$ with growing girths, the last two assumptions can be fulfilled by passing to a subsequence --- this is allowed from the point of view of our applications.
+Observe that for a sequence $(\tn)_{n\in \bN}$ with growing girths, the last assumption can be fulfilled by passing to a subsequence -- this is allowed from the point of view of our applications.

-By a \emph{labeling} $(\Gamma,f)$ of an undirected graph $\Gamma$ we mean the graph morphism $f\colon \Gamma \to W$ into a bouquet of finitely many loops $W$, that is a graph with one vertex end several edges.
-Usually we refer however to the following interpretation of the labeling $f$.
+By a \emph{labelling} $(\Gamma,f)$ of an undirected graph $\Gamma$ we mean a graph morphism $f\colon \Gamma \to W$ into a bouquet of finitely many loops $W$, that is a graph with one vertex end several edges.
+Usually we refer however to the following interpretation of the labelling $f$.
 Orient edges of $W$ and decorate every directed edge (loop) by an element of a finite set $S$.
-Then the labeling $f$ is determined by the following data: We orient every edge of $\Gamma$ and we assign to it the corresponding element of the set $S$ or an element of the set $\ov S$ of formal inverses of elements of $S$.
+Then the labelling $f$ is determined by the following data: We orient every edge of $\Gamma$ and we assign to it the corresponding element of the set $S$ or an element of the set $\ov S$ of formal inverses of elements of $S$.
 We call the set $S\cup \ov S$ the \emph{(symmetrized) set of labels}, and by $\bar s$ we denote the \emph{inverse} of $s$.
-Using this interpretation we identify a labeling assigning the label $s$ to an oriented edge $vw$ with the labeling of $wv$ by $\bar s$; see Figure~\ref{f:label}.
-The labeling $(\Gamma,f)$ is \emph{reduced} if $f\colon \Gamma \to W$ is locally injective, that is, when labels of two directed edges going out of a vertex are not the same.
-We will usually not specify the (symmetrized) set of labels (although it will change often) --- we will just mention that it is finite.
+Using this interpretation we identify the labelling assigning the label $s$ to an oriented edge $vw$ with the labelling of $wv$ by $\bar s$; see Figure~\ref{f:label}.
+The labelling $(\Gamma,f)$ is \emph{reduced} if $f\colon \Gamma \to W$ is locally injective, that is, for every vertex and every two edges leaving the vertex their labels are different.
+We will usually not specify the (symmetrized) set of labels (although it will change often) -- we will just mention that it is finite.